 - Courses completed ten (10) years ago or longer will count as elective credit only.

-Admission to an upper-level educator preparation program is contingent upon meeting the following preliminary college requirements:
+Admission to the Bachelor’s in Elementary Education degree is contingent upon meeting the following preliminary requirements:

 - Completion of General Education requirements.